 Exhibit 2 - Appendix SY Superyacht Racing Rules (PDF file) posted March 8, 2018

 Exhibit 3 - RRS Safety Afterguard Form (PDF file) posted March 8, 2018

-Exhibit 4 - Superyacht Racing, Corinthian Spirit Class (PDF file) posted March 27, 2017
+Exhibit 4 - Superyacht Racing, Corinthian Spirit Class (PDF file) to be posted

 The Candy Store Cup is an invitational regatta set in the Corinthian spirit.
 Yachts that participate do so at their own risk.
 The regatta is open to yachts over 90’ LOA, unless invited under the ‘Grandfather Clause.’
-The 2017 regatta will offer a ‘Corinthian Spirit’ class (NOR Part 2 / 6.5).
-Safe sailing is the highest priority of the event organizer; therefore, an invitation is extended to those yachts whose owners, Captains, crews and guests will participate and endeavor to make this a safe and fun event.
-The fleet will be divided into classes at the sole discretion of the Race Committee.
+The 2018 regatta will offer a ‘Corinthian Spirit’ class (NOR Part 2 / 6.5).
+Safe sailing is the highest priority of the event organizer, therefore, an invitation is extended to those yachts whose owners, Captains, crews and guests will participate and endeavor to make this a safe and fun event.
+The fleet will be divided into classes at the sole discretion of the race committee.
 Part 1 of this notice deals with general administrative information and Part 2 with the rules and conditions of the regatta.

 The Candy Store Cup will be headquartered at Newport Shipyard.